kvokka/cline-system-prompt/docs/prd.md

 - (Future) Defining a clear and intuitive UX for prompt editing and management.
 - (Future) Ensuring compatibility across different versions of target extensions.

+### 8.5 Development Methodology

+- **Test-Driven Development (TDD)**: The development of this extension should adhere to London TDD principles.
+This involves writing tests that define and verify the behavior of components and their interactions before the functional code is written, focusing on the collaboration of objects.

 ## 9. Milestones & sequencing

 ### 9.1.
 Project estimate